 9.1.
 Reports: Each institution shall submit monthly investment reports to the secretary of the Board of Trustees within 60 days of the month’s end.
 The secretary will place the reports on the agenda of the next regular trustee meeting.

 9.2.
-Copies of Reports Submitted to the Board: Within 30 days of trustee approval, each institution shall submit to the Board of Regents a copy of the reports submitted to its board of trustees.
+Copies of Reports Submitted to the Board: Within 30 days of trustee approval, each institution shall submit to the Board of Higher Education a copy of the reports submitted to its board of trustees.

 R541-10.
 Annual Report: Annually, each institution shall submit, on forms provided by the Commissioner of Higher Education, a report summarizing all investments under its jurisdiction.

 R541-11.
 Audits: Each institution shall annually audit its institutional investments.
-Institutions shall send the completed audit report to Board of Regents Audit Manager by January 15.
+Institutions shall send the completed audit report to Board of Higher Education Audit Manager by January 15.